crewml/crewml/README.md

 log – contains log files

-data – contains *.csv data used by the simulation and ml packages
+data – contains *.csv data used by the simulation and ml packages download - A class that helps to download flight data from Amazon S3 and validates data with signature defined in the config file. feature - This class contains the data downloaded from S3.

 ## Pairing Level Rules
 * Pairing must start and end with same crew base.